 Author Pablo Neruda was Chile's most famous train buff.
 (Neruda spent his childhood in Temuco, and his father was a rail worker.)
-Accordingly, the city has transformed its old rail yard into this well-laid-out museum documenting Chile's rail history and dedicated to the author's memory.
-Thirteen locomotives (one diesel and 12 steam) and nine train carriages are housed in the round engine building.
-Scattered among the exhibits are snippets from Neruda's writings: "Trains
+Accordingly, the city has transformed its old rail yard into this well-laid-out museum documenting Chile's rail history and dedicated it to the author's memory.
+Thirteen locomotives (one diesel and twelve steam) and nine train carriages are housed in the round engine building.
+Scattered among the exhibits are snippets from Neruda's writings:

 Av.
 Barros Arana 565, Temuco, Chile